 Bottled drinks and drink mixes (like Coke®, Pepsi®, Dr. Pepper®, Koolaid®, Gatorade® and other sports drinks, and iced teas)

 Processed meats (like lunchmeat, breakfast sausage, hot dogs)

 Boxed baking items (like cake, cornbread, or cookie mix)

-There are several cookbooks designed especially for people with kidney failure.
+There are many cookbooks for people with kidney failure.
 These may help add variety to your diet.